-Vermont is a picture-perfect postcard state of the United State that is filled with scenic beauties.
-There’re unlimited things to do in Vermont which are full of fun and adventurous.
+Vermont is a picture-perfect postcard state of the United States that is filled with scenic beauties.
+There are unlimited things to do which are full of fun and adventurous.
 Do you love colorful and vibrant fall foliage, winter sports, and maple syrup ice cream?
 Then you need to visit Vermont!

 The lack of billboards and skyscrapers has played a key role in maintaining the earthy beauty of this beautiful state.
 The tallest structure you will find in this state is the Bennington’s Battel Monument which is 306ft tall.

-The scenic country roads of Vermont help you slow down and make you appreciate the life you got and some more.
+The scenic country roads of Vermont help you slow down and make you appreciate the life you have and some more.

 Vermont’s simpler and slower pace of life is exactly what you need to decompress & recharge after your hectic and stressful everyday life.
-So here are some famous Vermont attractions and 20 must things to do in Vermont whichever time you choose to visit.
+So here are some famous Vermont attractions and whichever time you choose to visit.

 1. Ben & Jerry’s Ice Cream factory in Waterbury-Stowe, Vermont

 Who doesn’t like ice cream, but one from Ben & Jerry’s, hell yeah!

 Visiting Ben & Jerry’s always tops the list while tourists are here.
 Ben & Jerry’s was founded in Vermont and its original factory is still in Waterbury where approximately 350,000 pints are produced every single day.
 You can enjoy the factory tour which lasts 30 minutes and finish with the last stop in the scoop shop where you can sample any flavor of your choice.

 But your factory tour doesn’t end there.
 Don’t forget to visit the flavor graveyard, where you will find graves to commemorate all the ice cream flavors that are no longer in production.